Xueyuanlu Subdistrict

-Xueyuan Road Subdistrict (Xuéyuànlù Jiēdào (学院路街道)) is a subdistrict on the east side of Haidian District, Beijing, China.
-It shares border with Qinghe Subdistrict to its north, Aoyuncun and Yayuncun Subdistricts to its east, Huayuan Road Subdistrict to its south, Zhongguancun Subdistrict and Dongsheng Town to its west.
+Xueyuanlu Subdistrict (Xuéyuànlù Jiēdào (学院路街道)) is a subdistrict on the east side of Haidian District, Beijing, China.
+It shares border with Qinghe Subdistrict to its north, Aoyuncun and Yayuncun Subdistricts to its east, Huayuanlu Subdistrict to its south, Zhongguancun Subdistrict and Dongsheng Town to its west.
 It had 226,315 residents as of 2020.

 The subdistrict‘s name Xueyuanlu (学院路 (Academy Road)) came from a road that runs through the subdistrict, which in turn was named so for the concentration of universities around the area, including University of Science and Technology Beijing, China Agricultural University and Beijing Language and Culture University, among others.